 But, if you do not plan to eat dragon fruit, you should not prepare it in advance since that will dry and discolor your fruit.

 There are plenty of tasty ways to eat your dragon fruit.
-You can eat it raw by cutting it in half and enjoy it with a spoon.
+You can eat it raw by cutting it in half and enjoying it with a spoon.
 Or you can cut them into your favorite shapes and add them to your breakfast smoothie bowl or salad, among other things!

 Dragon fruit is available in summer, spanning from June to September, but peaks in August and September.

 When ripe, dragon fruit tastes like a fresh and sweet blend between pear and kiwi.
 However, if you consume unripe dragon fruit, the fruit will be tart or flavorless.